DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

 Specifies whether to loop views.

 - [animationEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#animationEnabled)
-Specifies whether to animate the change of the selected view.
+Specifies whether to animate transition between views.

 You can switch the checkboxes below the TabPanel to change the **loop**, **animationEnabled**, and **swipeEnabled** property values.